-The purpose of the OTD is to build a strong culture of forward thinking occupation-based practitioners who will develop and sustain programs while implementing primary care models and redefining healthcare with health and wellness approaches.
-In addition, the OTD is to create and broaden potential for occupational therapy services through the direct collaboration with community partners.
-The ACOTE© doctorate standards are embedded within the same coursework and embedded within as the MSOT; however, the OTD program has an additional year of coursework, which prepares students for the Capstone project in the 9th semester.
+The purpose of the OTD is to build a strong culture of forward-thinking occupation-based practitioners who will develop and sustain programs while implementing primary care models and redefining healthcare with health and wellness approaches.
+In addition, the OTD is to create and broaden the potential for occupational therapy services through direct collaboration with community partners.
+The ACOTE© doctorate standards are embedded within the same coursework as the MSOT; however, the OTD program has an additional year of coursework, which prepares students for the Capstone project in the 9th semester.
 Throughout the 7th and 8th semesters, courses shape and support the Capstone project.
-Finally, the 9th semester consists of primarily of the student-developed Capstone project.
+Finally, the 9th semester consists-primarily of the student-developed Capstone project.

 Courses in the Occupational Therapy Doctorate program specifically address advanced clinical practice, research, administration, leadership, program and policy development, advocacy, and education skills.
-Students will engage in the creation of their own unique path via mentored learning and rich opportunities in a diverse community.
-Each student will complete course assignments and develop an individual Capstone project in collaboration with a community partner.
-Also, the student will complete 16-week Doctoral Experiential Component to administer their Capstone project.
+Students will engage in the creation of their unique path via mentored learning and rich opportunities in a diverse community.
+Each student will complete course assignments and develop an individual Capstone project in collaboration with a community partner mentor.
+Also, the student will complete a 14-week capstone experience and a Capstone project.
 The OTD student will be paired with a faculty advisor to provide direct mentorship throughout their doctoral experience.

 Graduates of the Occupational Therapy Doctorate program will become advanced practice generalists with expertise in providing occupation-based services in an emerging practices area, with an ability to translate evidence into practice and contribute to the occupational therapy body of research.
 Special Features: